 Remodeling the Bathroom

 When someone needs a map, a boost, or even a new bathroom, being supportive is fairly straightforward.
-You encourage; you listen; you cut her or him slack for occasional sleepless nights and bad days; you tell her she’s not alone; you be an anchor of kindness and common sense as she loses her old bearings and develops healthier ones; you acknowledge her courage and hard work; you allow her the time she needs to do the work; you tell her she can count on you, and then you actually follow through.
+You encourage; you listen; you cut her slack for occasional sleepless nights and bad days; you tell her she’s not alone; you be an anchor of kindness and common sense as she loses her old bearings and develops healthier ones; you acknowledge her courage and hard work; you allow her the time she needs to do the work; you tell her she can count on you, and then you actually follow through.

 Don’t send mixed messages.
-Be authentic, she will know the difference.
+Be authentic because she will know the difference.
 If you say you support her but your actions and words reveal that you are irritated, then you make the whole process more difficult for her.
-The hard truth is that it takes time and money to do this work, that she will feel painful feelings and remember painful memories, that she will change unhealthy patterns, that she will feel vulnerable and maybe a little crazy before she feels better.
+The hard truth is that it takes time and money to do this work, she will feel painful feelings and remember painful memories, she will change unhealthy patterns, she will feel vulnerable and maybe a little crazy before she feels better.
 When you remodel a bathroom it’s a big mess before it becomes functional and beautiful.
 The sink and the toilet don’t work for a while.
 Many partners want the beautiful new bathroom but can’t tolerate the mess.

 The most important thing you can do is to let her do what she needs to do and feel what she needs to feel.
 Let her cry, let her be angry, and let her wrestle with really nasty emotions.
 She must deal with that funky toilet at some point.
 You can help with the mopping up, but you can’t fix it for her.
 If you are the sort of person who is uncomfortable with other people’s sadness or anger, then do your friend a favor and take a long vacation to Madagascar.
 You will not help her, because she will stifle the feelings she needs to feel so you won’t be uncomfortable.

 Building a New Foundation